RgbTrouw/Qs-Messenger/README.md

 - Passwords are always sent and stored in sha-256 format**
 - Service port should run above 1023 to avoid root access*
 - ( consider firewall geolocation filter )*

+If you would like to be a part of the project, or have any other suggestions or comments please send a note to:
+"rgb.trust@gmail.com"

   ...